British Airways parent company considering legal challenge to UK quarantine rules

-"We think it is irrational, we think it is disproportionate and we are giving consideration to a legal challenge to this legislation," Walsh said.
+"We think it is irrational, we think it is disproportionate and we are giving consideration to a legal challenge to this legislation," Walsh added that he expected other airlines to follow suit.

+The quarantine rule states that from 8 June, those arriving in Britain from abroad need to stay at home for 14 days, deterring people from booking holidays in a huge setback for the embattled travel industry.
+British Airways, along with rivals such as EasyJet and Ryanair, had been hoping to resume flights in July after a three month period where most aircraft have been grounded due to the coronavirus pandemic.

+Any legal challenge would be an escalation of the row with ministers after IAG and the head of British Airways declined to attend a meeting with the UK interior minister on Thursday.
+British Airways also came under attack from lawmakers in parliament earlier this week over the 12,000 job cuts it is planning to make.
+It says it needs to ax staff as the travel market will be smaller after coronavirus.

 - READ MORE ON: